 After this type of surgery, there are several factors that can cause constipation:

-- weak muscles may make it more difficult to push stools out
+- weak muscles may make it more difficult to push the poo out

-- your tummy might be too sore for you to push out the stools
+- your tummy might be too sore for you to push out the poo

 - the drugs you have as an anaesthetic or for pain can also cause constipation